Deploy and update commonly used applications to your Mac fleet with Auto Apps

 - Optionally toggle on Self Service availability in addition to the enforcement above.

 - Select an option from the Version Enforcement dropdown.
-Your options include:
+Your options include the following:

 - Do not manage updates